nextflow-io/nextflow/docs/process.rst

     """
   }

-.. warning:: The ``storeDir`` directive is meant for long term process caching and should not be used to
+.. warning:: The ``storeDir`` directive is meant for long-term process caching and should not be used to
-    output the files produced by a process to a specific folder or organise result data in `semantic` directory structure.
-    In these cases you may use the `publishDir`_ directive instead.
+    publish output files or organize outputs into a semantic directory structure.
+In those cases, use the `publishDir`_ directive instead.

-.. note:: The use of AWS S3 path is supported however it requires the installation of the `AWS CLI tool <https://aws.amazon.com/cli/>`_
+.. note:: The use of AWS S3 paths is supported, however it requires the installation of the `AWS CLI <https://aws.amazon.com/cli/>`_
-  (i.e. ``aws``) in the target computing node.
+  (i.e. ``aws``) in the target compute node.

 .. _process-stageInMode: